ChocoMeow/Vocard/README.md

 ```
 * For `nodes` you have to provide host, port, password and identifier of the [Lavalink Server](https://github.com/freyacodes/Lavalink)
 * For `prefix` you can set the prefix of the bot.
 (If you don't provide any prefix, the bot will disable the message command).
+* For `activity` you can set the activity of the bot.
+[Example Here](https://github.com/ChocoMeow/Vocard/blob/main/PLACEHOLDERS.md#bot-activity-activity-are-updated-every-10-minutes)
 * For `bot_access_user` you can pass the [discord user id](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).
 Example: `[123456789012345678]`
 * For `color_code` you must pass a [Hexadecimal color code](https://htmlcolorcodes.com/) and add `0x` before the color code.
 Example: `"0xb3b3b3"`
 * For `default_max_queue` you can set a default maximum number of tracks that can be added to the queue.